 - Check the PC-router connections.
 See if the LED lights are working and ping the router.

 - Verify the connection to the Internet by pinging a website (for example, ping www.yahoo.com)

 Unknown Host – This response indicates that the IP you want to ping can’t be recognized by your PC or that there are some DNS issues (your PC isn’t getting a valid IP).
-In the first case, it is generally recommended to check that you have typed the IP correctly.
+In the first case, it is generally recommended to check that you have typed the IP correctly (we have already mentioned that some users type 192.168.l.l.
+Remember that the IP is made of numbers so instead of l.l we have to type 1.1).
 In the second case you will have to release and renew the computer IP address.
 To release an IP address open the Command prompt and type “ipconfig /release” an press the Enter button on your keyboard.
 After that in the Command prompt type “ipconfig /renew” to obtain a new IP.